 01 of 05

-Odds are both the decoration and the fabric that the garment is made of were not washed before the embellishment was added to the garment.
-The finishes in the fabrics will stop the fusible from making good contact.
-The manufacturer relies totally on the fusing material and does not apply any stitching, then when the fusing starts to soften, the embellishment come off the garment.
+Odds are both the decoration and the fabric that the garment is made of were not washed before the embellishment was added.
+The finishes used on apparel, called sizing, prevent the fusible from making good contact with the fabric.
+If the manufacturer relies only on the fusing material to hold the decoration in place and does not apply any stitching, when the fusing starts to soften the embellishment comes off the garment.

-What You Will Need to Make RepairsContinue to 2 of 4 below.
+What You Will Need to Make RepairsContinue to 2 of 5 below.

 02 of 05

-Continue to 3 of 4 below.
+Continue to 3 of 5 below.